-NO_X and CO pollutant concentrations in the RICE exhaust gas streams were determined using a Thermo Environmental Instruments, Inc. (TEI) Model 42c High Level chemiluminescence NO_X analyzer and a TEI Model 48c infrared CO analyzer.
+NO_X and CO pollutant concentrations in the RICE exhaust gas streams were determined using a Thermo Environmental Instruments, Inc. (TEI) Model 42c High Level chemiluminescence NO_X analyzer and a California Analytics / Fuji ZRF non-dispersive infrared CO analyzer

-Throughout each test period, a continuous sample of the engine exhaust gas was extracted from the stack using the Teflon® heated sample line and gas conditioning system and delivered to the instrumental analyzers.
+Throughout each test period, a continuous sample of the engine exhaust gas was extracted from the stack using the Teflon[®] heated sample line and gas conditioning system and delivered to the instrumental analyzers.
 Instrument response for each analyzer was recorded on an ESC Model 8816 data acquisition system that logged data as one-minute averages.
 Prior to, and at the conclusion of each test, the instruments were calibrated using upscale calibration and zero gas to determine analyzer calibration error and system bias.

-Appendix D provides CO and NO_X calculation sheets.
-Raw instrument response data are provided in Appendix E.
+Appendix 4 provides CO and NO_x calculation sheets.
+Raw instrument response data are provided in Appendix 5.

-4.6 Measurement of Volatile Organic Compounds (USEPA Method ALT-096)
+4.6 Measurement of Volatile Organic Compounds (USEPA Method 25A / ALT-096)

-VOC emission rate was determined by measuring the nonmethane hydrocarbon (NMHC) concentration in the exhaust gas for each RICE.
-NMHC pollutant concentration was determined using TEI Model 55i Methane / Nonmethane hydrocarbon analyzer.
+The VOC emission rate was determined by measuring the nonmethane hydrocarbon (NMHC) concentration in the engine exhaust gas.
+NMHC pollutant concentration was determined using a TEI Model 55i Methane / Nonmethane hydrocarbon analyzer.
+The TEI 55i analyzer contains an internal gas chromatograph column that separates methane from non-methane components.
+The concentration of NMHC in the sampled gas stream, after separation from methane, is determined relative to a propane standard using a flame ionization detector in accordance with USEPA Method 25A.